simonprickett/raspberry-pi-pico-redis/README.md

 REDIS_PASSWORD = "redis password here"
 ```

+The Redis client used in this project is in the file `picoredis.py`.
+It is [PicoRedis](https://github.com/SpotlightKid/picoredis) by ][Christopher Arndt](https://chrisarndt.de/) and is MIT licensed.

 Watch the first video to see how to get the code up and running on the device, and how to create a Redis Stack instance in the cloud.